briatte/dsr/README.md

 Linear regression, the full package: least squares, dummies, interactions, diagnostics, marginal effects.
 All in one session, if things go well, but this usually takes half of any introductory statistics course.

+- Estimation and postestimation
+- Model manipulation with the `{broom}` package

 <!-- `>` __[Slides][s8]__   -->
 <!-- `>` __[Readings][r8]__   -->
 `>` Demo: __[U.S. presidential election outcomes and income growth][s8-1]__ (Bartels)